Azure/autorest.az/doc/01-authoring-azure-cli-commands.md

 ### Command to Run AutoRest with clicommon/az Extensions as Source Code

-If you want to run **az** using your local code you need to clone following repositories: azure-cli  # currently you need to checkout azure-core-preview branch and then build az azure-cli-extensions autorest.az  # if you want to run az with the autorest.az code folder you need to add --use=your-autorest.az-folder to the autorest command below.
+If you want to run **az** using your local code you need to clone following repositories: git clone git@github.com:Azure/autorest.az.git  # you also need to add --use=your-autorest.az-folder to the autorest command below.
-    ...

 ### to run autorest.az you need to have readme.az.md readme.cli.md readme.python.md in your swagger service resource-manager folder
 ### the readme.python.md can follow the python sdk guideLine